-Experience cultures and the history of the world with recognized experts in the field of social studies to teach the next generation of inquisitive young minds.
-The social studies education degree equips you to teach social studies education to children in grades 5-12 within a public or private school setting.
+Learn different cultures and history to teach the next generation of young minds.
+The social studies education degree equips you to teach children in grades 5–12 at a public or private school.
 This degree also prepares you for further graduate study.

 Why do social studies education at Northwestern?

-The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Board and as a result meet the state standards adopted for licensure programs as defined in state rule 8710.2000 through 8710.8080.
-All licensure programs are aligned with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.
+The School of Education programs are approved by the MN Professional Educator Licensing and Standards Board.
+We meet Minnesota's standards adopted for licensure programs as defined in state rule 8710.2000 through 8710.8080.
+All licensure programs align with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.

 The School of Education has hosted Christian Educators Association International (CEAI) events, and is a member of CEAI.

 The School of Education attends the Compass Educator Breakfast each fall (through Grace Church in Eden Prairie, MN).

 With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving education system.

 What types of work are related to this degree?